Skip to content

 exitnode

-Note: If the router's DNS Server is a private IP address that can be accessed only in the local network, you may lose the Internet access when running the exit nodes.
-Please go to Network > DNS menu and set a manual public DNS server such as 8.8.8.8 as the solution.
+Note: If the router's DNS server uses a private IP address accessible only within the local network, you may lose Internet connectivity when running an exit node.
+To resolve this, log in to the router, go to NETWORK -> DNS, and manually set a public DNS server such as 8.8.8.8.

-1. On the device you wish to use as an exit node, select Run exit node.
-On Windows, follow the steps below.
+2. On the device you want to use as an exit node, such as Leo-Desktop in this example, select Run exit node.
+Here's an example on Windows OS.

 tailscale use as exit node